ukparliament/procedure-parsing/public/comments/parliamentary_procedure.rb.md

             GROUP BY a.step_id
           ) actualisations_has_happened
           ON s.id = actualisations_has_happened.step_id
+          /* We want to know if a step has been actualised by a business item in this work package regardless of the date of the business item. */
+          /* We know that a step may be actualised in a work package by one or more business items having a date in the past, or of today, or having no date.
+A step may be within a procedure, but not actualised in a work package subject to that procedure. */
         /* The left join ensures that the outer step query returns records for steps that have not been actualised with a business item, regardless of the date of that business item. */
         LEFT JOIN
           (